-Benchmark alleges Kalanick has been interfering in the CEO search and manipulating Uber's board in a scheme to bring him back as the company's leader.
+Benchmark Capital alleges Travis Kalanick has been interfering in the CEO search and manipulating Uber's board in a scheme to bring him back as the company's leader

 In this July 10, 2012 file photo, Uber CEO and co-founder Travis Kalanick arrives at a conference in Sun Valley, Idaho.
 Photo: AP/Paul Sakluma, File, photo: AP/Paul Sakluma, File